devnull-cz/c-prog-lang/modules/arrays-and-functions-2.md

   - functions can have variable number of arguments of different types (more on that later)
-    - the three dots are named ellipsis
+    - the three dots is called *ellipsis*
 ```
     void func(fmt, ...);
 ```